jupyterhub/binderhub/CONTRIBUTING.md

    For MacOS, you may find installing from https://github.com/kubernetes/minikube/releases may be more stable than using Homebrew.

-   To interact with your minikube cluster, run the command: `minikube start`, this creates a kubectl context that contains the configuration to communicate with your cluster.
+   To interact with your minikube cluster, run the command: `minikube start`, this starts a local kubernetes cluster using VM.
+This command assumes that you have already installed one of the VM drivers: virtualbox/

 2. Install helm to manage Kubernetes charts,